zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 500 Micro Theory I/Micro Theory V - Welfare.md

 We want to say that there exists some "representative consumer" - a mega-consumer with demand function $x(p,w^*)$.
 We want this demand function to be identical to the aggregation of the individual demand functions.

+When can I do this?

+Suppose I use $\sum w_i = w$.
+A natural candidate.
+For this to work requires that changes in the wealth distribution don't change aggregate demand.

+#status/section/🚧

 ## Scratch